Tearran/its-shortStack/README.md

 # its_shorstack
-is a python3 web server and app for the Raspberry pi
+its_shorstack is companion to display output from [its-i2cDevices](https://github.com/Tearran/its-i2cDevices)  for the Raspberry pi
-Usage:
-- i2c component testing
-- Bash pipes
-- SQL Data

 ## Requirements
 - Debian arm-based distro